Archer Park Rail Museum: History

 The first length of Central Western railway line was opened to Westwood some 30 mi from Rockhampton in 1867.
 The line was extended beyond the coastal ranges in 1872, reaching Emerald in 1879.
 The Central Western Railway was progressively extended further west reaching Longreach in 1892, and remained an isolated railway system, with no connection to the southern division of Queensland railways until 1903.

 In 1882, after Brisbane had acquired a railway to the seaside at Sandgate, Rockhampton clamoured for a similar connection to its resort at Emu Park.
 Construction of the Emu Park railway line was approved in 1885 and the line opened in 1888.
 The 1880s was a period of economic and civic expansion in Rockhampton as a result of the discovery and exploitation of the gold and ore body at Mount Morgan in the Dee Range forty kilometres from Rockhampton.

 The line, similar to Bundaberg, featured a railway system divided by a major river.
 This consisted of a line running from a terminus in Stanley Street, Rockhampton to Gracemere and westwards, and the line at North Rockhampton to Emu Park with no physical connection.
 Two years after the opening of the Emu Park line, the Railway Department began investigating the possibility of linking Rockhampton's two separate railways.
 The bridging of the Fitzroy River and the cost of land resumptions to join the two terminus stations were to be major difficulties in connecting the two lines.

-Trial surveys in 1890 investigated two routes, but the financial crisis of 1893 forestalled further work.
+Trial surveys in 1890 investigated two routes, but the Australian banking crisis of 1893 forestalled further work.
 The impetus for bridging the Fitzroy River came from the decision of the Queensland Government to construct a deepwater port at Broadmount (now Thompson Point) at the mouth of the Fitzroy River in 1894, and to link the Central Railway with North Rockhampton via a bridge across the Fitzroy and a line running via Denison Street.
 The original plan called for a single line down Denison Street and for a single track bridge, however the Rockhampton City Council protested against this decision.
 Following a visit to Rockhampton by railway engineer Henry Charles Stanley, the management of the Lakes Creek Meatworks at North Rockhampton convinced the Railway Department to construct a double line to North Rockhampton, as it was felt that developments in livestock and goods traffic would justify the initial outlay.
 In 1895, construction was approved for what was to be known as the Rockhampton Junction Railway.
 The new bridge and connecting line were the first examples of double lines outside of the Brisbane-Ipswich metropolitan area.
 The Rockhampton City Council gave half of Leichhardt Park (now Archer Park) and Denison Street which allowed for the construction of a central railway station.
 The Council approved this work in October 1896.